-New 4Matic all-wheel-drive versions of the S430 and S500 went on sale during 2003.
-For the 2005 model year, 4Matic is a no-charge option on those models.
-The full-time all-wheel-drive system has a front-to-rear 40/60 torque split, but the car varies torque distribution to individual wheels under slippery conditions.
+For 2006, an AMG Sport Package and 4Matic all-wheel drive are no-cost options for S430 and S500 rear-wheel-drive models.
+The full-time all-wheel-drive system has a front-to-rear 40/60 torque split, but torque distribution to individual wheels varies under slippery conditions.

 Mercedes-Benz describes the S-Class as a sedan with a coupelike profile that's highlighted by a low nose and taller tail.
 A laid-back grille and smooth underbody improve airflow, which keeps the sedan's coefficient of drag at a mere 0.27.

 The S55 AMG features a sport suspension, racy aerodynamic body trim and 18-inch tires on Monoblock alloy wheels.
-Both the S600 and S55 AMG have Active Body Control that continuously adjusts suspension firmness to eliminate body roll during cornering, acceleration and braking.
+The S600, S55 AMG and new S65 AMG all have Active Body Control that continuously adjusts suspension firmness to eliminate body roll during cornering, acceleration and braking.

 Fitted with a three-place rear bench, the S-Class seats up to five occupants.
 A split rear bench with power adjustments is optional.
 The front seats have 14-way power adjustments.
 Full leather upholstery, a navigation system and a Bose audio system are standard.
 Befitting its price, the S600 gets four heated power seats and a higher level of wood and leather trim.
 Adaptive cruise control is optional.

 Under the Hood